sevenval/flat-docs/administration/logging.md

 ## Access Log

-Client requests accessing FLAT are recorded as type `flat_access` and have the following format:
+Client requests received by FLAT are recorded as type `flat_access` and have the following format:

 ```json
 {